-Elizabeth Y. Hanson teaches parents the secrets and skills to raising brighter children with a focus on getting the early years right.
-She is the founder of Smart Homeschooler™ and has been a consultant and researcher in children's education since 2001.
+Elizabeth is the founder of Smart Homeschooler™ and has been a consultant and researcher in children's rearing and education since 2001.

-A long time ago, I was at the beginning of what would have been a great career in Chinese medicine, but I was diverted by Fate.
+A long time ago, I was at the beginning of what would have been a great career in Chinese medicine, but Fate diverted me.

 You see, around the same time, I had started homeschooling my daughter but three days later, I quit.
 That was 17 years ago.
 I had started because that's what everyone was doing, so I figured it was the right thing to do, and I quit because I sensed by her four-year-old response that something was wrong.